PhilSA/Trove/com.trove.eventsystems/Documentation~/index.md

 - Allows parallel writing of events in burst jobs.
 - Allows executing events in parallel burst jobs, single burst jobs, burst main thread, or non-burst main thread.
 This is fully controlled by the user.
 - Allows multiple event writers and multiple event readers.
-- Allows polymorphic ordered events When combine with Trove Polymorphic Structs.
+- Allows polymorphic ordered events when combined with Trove Polymorphic Structs.

 ## Quick Start